Antihormone therapy: Ovarian Suppression

 Ovarian suppression is known to slow the growth of hormone receptor-positive breast cancer in premenopausal women and can also help preserve fertility during chemotherapy.
 Ovarian suppression through drugs temporarily shuts down the ovaries preventing the production of oestrogen, thus slowing the rate of growth of hormone receptor-positive tumors.
 Ovary suppression may also be achieved through surgical intervention known as an oophorectomy, which removes one or both ovaries sometimes in combination with the fallopian tubes.

 LHRH Agonist

-LHRH (luteinising hormone-releasing hormone) agonists are substances that block the production of sex hormones in both men and women.
+LHRH (luteinising hormone-releasing hormone) agonists block the production of sex hormones in both men and women.
 In men, LHRH agonists seize testosterone production in the testicles, and in women it blocks the ovaries from producing estrogen and progesterone.
 These drugs are most commonly used in treatments for prostate cancer.

 Side Effects

 Side effects of antihormone therapy are generally minimal, but can produce similar feelings to menopause in women.
 Common symptoms of all antihormone therapies include irregular menstrual cycles, hot flashes, weight gain, vaginal dryness, headaches, mood swings and hair thinning.
 Less common but more serious drug-specific side effects include: